 This week I want to share with you another key money tip on the importance of knowing your spending.

-I’ve worked with a lot of people over my 20-year career and regardless of age, sex, income, marital status I have found there is one common trait of financially successful people: they live within their means.
+I’ve worked with a lot of people over my 20-year career and regardless of age, sex, income, a marital status I have found there is one common trait of financially successful people: they live within their means.

-The foundation to living within your means is to simply know how much you spend month to month.
+The foundation of living within your means is to simply know how much you spend month to month.
 It is one of the key habits to take control of your money.
 There’s a spending epidemic going on out there because it’s now easier than ever to live beyond our means and spend more than we make.
 Spending and debt have really gotten out of control.

 Do you have a spending problem?